Supplemental Slack info for you and your team.

-Because Taylor felt badly interrupting her colleagues, she'd sometimes send customers inaccurate answers.
+Because Anne felt badly when interrupting her colleagues, she'd sometimes send customers inaccurate answers.

-Using Slack, Taylor now benefits from the collective knowledge of the team in near real-time, and doesn't have to worry about interrupting people:
+Using Slack, Anne now benefits from the collective knowledge of the team in near real-time, and doesn't have to worry about interrupting people:

 They have a

-called #csr-workshop where reps can drop in at any time to ask for feedback on a ticket. public channel The team
+called #support-team where reps can drop in at any time to ask for feedback on a ticket. public channel The team

 to requests for feedback, to let the requester know they're working on it. emoji reacts Suggestions are made using